+Supported House sing

+Lead WSCC

+organisations

+Main sources WSCC

+of information

-Supported Hous sing Lead ŴSCC organisations Main sources WSCC of information Existing The term 'Supported Housing' covers a broad range of provision accommodation arrangements whereby vulnerable residents receive regular support in order to sustain successful independent living.
+Existing provision The term 'Supported Housing' covers a broad range of accommodation arrangements whereby vulnerable residents receive regular support in order to sustain successful independent living.
 It offers the means for vulnerable people, who might otherwise require care in a more institutional setting, to retain a greater degree of independence and choice of lifestyle.
 In this respect supported housing is clearly distinct from residential care.
-Supported housing can be provided in two different ways through: Accommodation Based Schemes which are generally purpose designed or adapted properties in which support is linked to residents' tenancy or licence.
-Examples of accommodation based schemes include hostels, refuges, foyers or shared housing arrangements which incorporate an active role for support staff during all or part of the day. • Floating Support which is not linked to specific accommodation and involves the provision of a support service to residents in their own home.
+Supported housing can be provided in two different ways through: • Accommodation Based Schemes which are generally purpose designed or adapted properties in which support is linked to residents' tenancy or licence.
+Examples of accommodation based schemes include hostels, refuges,

+foyers or shared housing arrangements which incorporate an active role for support staff during all or part of the day.
+Floating Support which is not linked to specific accommodation and involves the provision of a support service to residents in their own home.
 WSCC has increasingly favoured commissioning of floating support services as opposed to accommodation based schemes.
-One government sponsored study 14 has suggested that the level of extra care housing provision required for an ageing population should be 25 units per 1,000 population over 75 years.
+One government sponsored study 13 has suggested that the level of extra care housing provision required for an ageing population should be 25 units per 1,000 population over 75 years.
 Whilst this a very blunt measure it provides a starting point for some comparative analysis of how much provision might be needed and where.
 The provision in Adur is the lowest in West Sussex (Adur does not have any Extra Care Housing Schemes).
-Planned provision None known of Sources of funding and costs Delivered by the developer / developer contributions.
-Key issues and dependencies Floating support can only be an effective solution for vulnerable people if appropriate rented accommodation is available within the local housing market.
+Planned provision None known Delivered by the developer / developer contributions.
+Key issues and dependencies Floating support can only be an effective solution for vulnerable people if appropriate accommodation is available within the local housing market.
 Adur's housing market is increasingly pressured with strong demand for the limited number of vacancies in both the social and private sectors.
 The biggest priority in terms of 'supported housing' is therefore to maintain supply of new affordable homes within Adur.
 In terms of accommodation specifically designated for people with care or support needs the most significant challenge is associated with the growing numbers of older people within the population.
 Appropriate housing is arguably even more important in old age when issues such as thermal comfort, disrepair, and isolation present critical risks.
 Most older people wish to remain living, independently in their home for as long as possible; at the same time it is important that the housing market offers a range of options to older people whose independence can best be maintained in a purpose designed environment with easy access to support.
 Extra Care Housing in which residents live independently with ready access to care has been shown to provide an effective means of delivering this.
-According to data collated by the Elderly Accommodation Counsel, Adur appears to have a higher rate of older people living in care homes than would be expected.
-There may well be an association with this and the relatively low level of extra care provision.
-In most cases one would expect households to move in to residential care as a result of a limiting long term illness.
-When compared to the County and regional averages, a high proportion of Adur's care home residents age 75+ may be entering residential care 'unnecessarily'; in so far as they do not have a life limiting illness (12.6% in Adur compared to 7% in West Sussex 15).
-This may reflect a lack of alternative options.
-Summary and role of LDF and IDP The Local Plan encourages the development of homes which enable older people to remain independent.
-Local Plan Policy 21: Housing Mix and Quality States 'new residential development for older people, including extra care and supported housing, in both affordable and market tenures in accessible locations within the Built Up Area will be supported'.'
+The Objectively Assessed Housing Need Update Study 2016 estimates that there are just over 700 units of specialist accommodation in Adur, with a potential need for an additional 615 units over the Plan period 2011-2032

-14 More Choice Greater Voice: CLG/Care Services Improvement Partnership 2008
+More Choice Greater Voice: CLG/Care Services Improvement Partnership 2008